PeerTube for Zcash: Decision + Implementation Plan

 Non-goals

-- Public open registration
+- Fully open publishing

-- Large-scale content migration
+- Large-scale migration

-- Complex multi-node infrastructure
+- Multi-node infrastructure

 2) Key decisions (MVP)